 Ultimately I think that it is much better to resist the temptation to masurbate as you have been, asking God to help you day by day, and resisting the temptation to perv and treating women as sexual objects.

 It’s good to wonder if you’re hurting God.
 You’re not.
 In fact you can’t!
 God’s grace is big enough to deal with any sin.
 He sent his son Jesus to die so our sins can be forgiven and we can be His sons.
 We struggle with sin, but that doesn’t mean we’ve killed our relationship.
 As God’s sons we can call on Him in prayer to help us in our temptations.
 I’ve prayed for you as I wrote this, you might pray after you read it.

-PS: Try the ‘sexuality’ and ‘Sin and Rebellion’ links for more info, or write another question.
+PS: Try the ‘sexuality’ and ‘Sin and Rebellion’ links for more info.